Bringing STEM to the Nursery

 Yes, my friends, my three-year-old is asking to play with robots.
 The most adorable thing about this question is that Robert is actually VERY good when it comes to coding Dot and Dash from Wonder Workshop.
 His robotics education started small.
 We downloaded the free apps for the iPad and together we learned about their simple block based learning platform.
 I started by reading the screen to him and then asked him to grab the green block and drag it under the red block.
 Before I knew it, he was navigating around the Scratch-like screens with no problem. (the only problem, of course, is that he still can't read . . . but again . . . it's ADORABLE.)

-Activities involving toddlers and #toddlertech are common place in my house.
+Activities involving toddlers and #toddlertech are commonplace in my house.
 All three of my little ones love using the Free Play features in the Wonder Workshop apps and driving Dash around the kitchen floor and into the feet of their mother.
-Quite often however, when I work with them on these skills, I ask myself, how can I bring robotics into the classroom so that all students have these experiences?
+Quite often, however, when I work with them on these skills, I ask myself, how can I bring robotics into the classroom so that all students have these experiences?

-Bring Robotics into Your School Today!
+Bring Robotics to Your School Today!

 Wonder Workshops recently announced three brand new classroom packs that are designed to bring the wonderful world of robotics into the hands of students of all ages.